dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/button-detail-panel.jpg

 The detail panel opens so that so have the topic map on the left side of your screen and the detail panel on the right side.
-There is an in-depth explanation of the detail panel's features :ref:`further down<user-the-detail-panel-label>`.
+There is an in-depth explanation of the detail panel's features :ref:`further down<user-the-detail-panel>`.
 Here is what is looks like:

 .. image:: _static/detail-panel-edit-intro.jpg

-.. _user-inline-editing-label:
+.. _user-inline-editing:

 Inline editing
 --------------